mercadolibre/chico/README.md

 Navigate `./doc` directory and enjoy!

-## How to use Chico Themes
+## How to use sass Chico Themes

 This is the structure and a small file reference guide:

 ### Base folder (chico/src)

-In the folder "src" are Sass files, from here you can may make changes that affect the UI project in a fast and organized way.
+In the folder "src" are sass files.
+From here you can may make changes that affect the UI project in a fast and organized way.

 ```
 src/